Tick Bite SOS

 Use a -50°C tick freeze spray.
 Wait for it to detach or carefully remove it using fine-tipped tweezers.

-Important: If using tweezers, grip the head only.
+Important: If using fine tip tweezers, grip the head only.

 Never squeeze the tick’s body — even if it’s dead.